David Montgomery Hart

-David Montgomery Hart (May 18, 1927 – May 22, 2001) was an American anthropologist and historian who specialised in Berber tribes.
+David Montgomery Hart (18 May 1927 – 22 May 2001) was an American anthropologist and historian who specialised in Berber tribes.
 He spent time living amongst Berber tribes like the Ait Waryagher of the Rif and the Ait Atta.

 Life and career

-David Montgomery Hart was born on May 18, 1927, in Philadelphia, Pennsylvania.
+David Montgomery Hart was born on 18 May 1927, in Philadelphia, Pennsylvania.
 He did his doctoral studies under Carleton S. Coon.

 Historian Sarah Barringer Gordon described Hart as an "anthropologist of the old school" and Islamic scholar and anthropologist Akbar Ahmed noted that Hart's brand of anthropology reflected an old tradition where anthropologists would go and rely on their senses for notes and live amongst the people they are studying.

-Hart was a prolific letter-writer and Ernest Gellner said in Tribe and State: Essays in Honour of David Montgomery Hart that Hart "has developed and perfected a distinctive literary form, the long ethnographic letter".
+Hart was a prolific letter-writer with Ernest Gellner saying in Tribe and State: Essays in Honour of David Montgomery Hart that Hart "has developed and perfected a distinctive literary form, the long ethnographic letter".
 His correspondence with Ross E. Dunn and other scholars which totalled over 10,000 pages was entrusted to the Moroccan National Archives.

-He was married to Ursula Cook Kingsmill who lived alongside him amongst the Berber tribes.
-He died on May 22, 2001 in Garrucha, Spain aged 74.
+He was married to Ursula Cook Kingsmill who lived with him amongst the Berber tribes.
+He died on 22 May 2001 in Garrucha, Spain aged 74.